Formal Thai national costume: Preservation of Thai Silk

+Authorities registered this certification in more than thirty five countries.
+The Ministry of Agriculture and Cooperatives established the Queen Sirikit Department of Sericulture Institute in 2005 and elevated it to the Department of Sericulture in 2009 to oversee silk development and markets.

+In 2012, the Thai Cabinet conferred upon her the title "Mother of Thai Silk" in honor of her eightieth birthday.

+Formal Chud Thai (Men)

 The men's national costume is known as suea phraratchathan (เสื้อพระราชทาน /th/, lit. 'royally bestowed shirt').
 It was designed to serve as a national costume by several royally-endorsed tailors for King Bhumibol Adulyadej in 1979, and was subsequently given to General Prem Tinsulanonda, then the Minister of Defense, to promote and wear in public.
 Prem remained the shirt's most recognised wearer, although it has been adopted by many, especially politicians and civil officials, on special occasions.
 Many have begun wearing the shirt for ceremonies such as their own weddings.

-The shirt shares the appearance of the raj pattern jacket, which itself is an older widely adopted version in Thailand with similarities to the Nehru jacket.
-The suea phraratchathan is specified as having a standing (Mandarin) collar 3.5 to 4 centimetres in height, being slightly tapered at the sides, hemmed at the edges of the collar, placket and sleeves, with five round flat buttons covered with a material identical or similar to that of the shirt.
-It should have two outer pockets at the front, at a level slightly higher than the lowermost button, may have a left-sided breast pocket, and may either be vented or not.
-The shirt comes in three varieties: short-sleeved, long-sleeved, and long-sleeved with a sash, which range from the least to most formal, respectively.
-The long-sleeved versions should have 4 to 5 centimetres-wide cuffs of the same material as the shirt, and the sash, when used, should be knotted at the left side.
-The shirt is worn with trousers as would be with a suit jacket.

-Formal chut thai for women
+The garment comes in three styles:

+Short-sleeved Chud Thai

+Worn for everyday occasions, at work, or at daytime ceremonies, this style uses light colors or modest patterns.
+Darker colors are also worn at evening ceremonies.

+Long-sleeved Chud Thai

+Light colors or modest patterns are worn for daytime ceremonies, and darker colors for evening ones.

+Long-sleeved Chud Thai with waist sash

+This is the full formal version, worn only on important ceremonial occasions.

+Formal Chud Thai (Women)

 When Queen Sirikit accompanied the king in state visits to Europe and the United States in 1960, she noted that there was a need for a modern national costume suitable for formal wear.
 The queen had research conducted into historical records of royal dresses, and eight official designs were developed and promoted by the queen and her aides.
 They are known as Chut Thai Ruean-Ton, Chitlada, Amarin, Boromphiman, Chakkri, Dusit, Chakkraphat and Siwalai.
 Since then, these dresses have come into regular use by the public as well.